 The amount is calculated as follows: balance x annual percentage rate / 365 x number of days held.

 We do not account for interest if the amount is less than £20.
 Any amount payable for interest will be utilised first in paying any outstanding costs and/or disbursements.

 The annual percentage rate is the interest rate applied to our general client account by our bankers and is adjusted from time to time to correspond with the prevailing bank rate.

 After completing the work, we will be entitled to keep all your papers and documents while there is still money owed to us for fees and expenses.
 At the conclusion of your matter, we will keep your file of papers (except those papers that you ask to be returned to you) in electronic form for:

 - road traffic accident and other personal injury claims involving persons under 18 years old - until the person is 25 years old;

 - wills, trusts and lasting powers of attorney - 105 years

-- contracts and related documents - 15 years
+- contracts and similar documents - 19 years